 Arc flash – it sounds serious, and with over 30,000 incidents and 400 fatalities per year*, it’s deadly serious.
-An arc flash occurs when there is a sudden release of electrical energy through the air caused by a fault in an electrical circuit.
+An arc flash occurs when there is a sudden release of electrical energy through the air that's caused by a fault in an electrical circuit.
 This leads to a rapid rise in temperature and pressure between electrical conductors, usually causing an explosion known as an arc blast.

 A typical arc flash incident can be inconsequential, but those that produce severe arc blasts can be extremely dangerous and damaging to surrounding life and property.
 Such explosions typically occur without any warning - leading to electrical equipment being destroyed entirely, along with severe injury (or even death) to anyone within several feet of the blast.

 Wearing the proper PPE and knowing what you’re up against is a must-have when on the job, especially when you’re working around environments that have the potential for arc flash and blasts.
 To help you out, we’ve put together a concise explanation of everything you need to know about arc flash.

 Here’s a quick look.
 The massive energy released in an arc flash fault gives off bright, intense light and thermal radiation, with temperatures that can reach or exceed 35,000° Fahrenheit (F) or 19,400° Celsius (C) at the arc terminals.
 To fully understand that kind of power, look at the following comparisons:

 High-voltage arcs can result in an arc blast that instantly heats metal conductors and surrounding objects to vaporizing temperatures, blasting super-heated shrapnel, pressure waves, and expanding plasma outward with extraordinary force.

 Sound intense?
 It is.